Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Landau free energy in the random local field approximation

-At low temperature, the RLFA restricted free energy shows a kink at a polarization value $m_c \approx 0.5$ for $J_2 = 0.3$, see Fig.~\ref{fig:1b}.
-This kink corresponds to a polarization for which the most likely configuration changes from a slab (for $m < m_c$) to a droplet (for $m > m_c$)~\cite{lee1995}.
-For $J_2 = 0$, the RLFA predicted critical polarization $m_c \approx 0.53$ is close to the exact value $m_c = 0.5$~\cite{leung1990}, see Fig.~\ref{fig:freeenergy_RLFA_T01}.
-In general, this effect is called geometric phase transition and is present in finite-size systems when periodic boundary conditions are used in the simulation~\cite{moritz2017, leung1990}.
-For the two-dimensional Ising model, it was thoroughly studied by the Monte Carlo method used to calculate the free energy in~\cite{berg1993, berg1993b}.
+At low temperature, the RLFA Landau free energy shows a kink at a polarization value $m_c \approx 0.5$ for $J_2 = 0.3$, see Fig.~\ref{fig:1b} and Fig.~\ref{fig:freeenergy_RLFA_T01}.
+A similar kink observed in the restricted free energy~\cite{berg1993, berg1993b, lee1995} is attributed to the geometrical phase transition~\cite{leung1990, moritz2017} and corresponds to the transition from a slab (for $m < m_c$), as the most probable configuration, to the droplet (for $m > m_c$), which will be discussed in the next section.
+For $J_2 = 0$, the RLFA prediction for $m_c \approx 0.53$ (Fig.~\ref{fig:freeenergy_RLFA_T01}) is close to the exact value of the critical polarization $m_c = 0.5$~\cite{leung1990}.
 We emphasize that RLFA is able to predict the geometrical phase transition, in contrast to MFA.
-We have also checked that even the four-spin cluster approximation, formulated as in~\cite{blinc1966}, does not predict this transition, despite the good accuracy of the approximation in describing ferroelectric phase transitions~\cite{abalmassov2011, abalmassov2013b, abalmassov2016, abalmassov2019}.
-It is also worth noting that the RLFA free energy becomes flat, signifying the absence of a phase transition, in the limit~$J_2 \rightarrow 0.5$~\cite{abalmasov2023}.
+We also checked that the mean field cluster approximation (even for cluster sizes up to $4 \times 4$ spins), formulated as in~\cite{blinc1966}, does not predict this transition, despite the good accuracy of the approximation in describing ferroelectric phase transitions~\cite{abalmassov2011, abalmassov2013b, abalmassov2016, abalmassov2019}.
+We can explain this as follows.
+An essential part of obtaining the Landau free energy, as discussed above, is finding the dependence of the external field $h$ on the polarization $m$ using Eq.~(\ref{average-spin}).
+Within RLFA, the right-hand side of this equation is the sum of $\tanh$ functions with all possible values of the local field in their argument, while within MFA it contains only one term with the local field corresponding to the mean field.
+For different values of $m$, the solution of the equation corresponds to different local fields and, as a consequence, different spin configurations, as shown in Appendix~\ref{app:slab}.